dseacombe/gatsby-foundation-blog/src/content/posts/2020-11-18-hosting-a-static-website-on-aws.md

 ## At your domain registrar

-Select the Domain on your registrar’s Control Panel
+Select the Domain on your registrar’s Control Panel.
 Update the Nameservers to be those specified by AWS Route53, as in the graphic below:

 ![](/assets/aws-11.png)

-Go ￼to the Nameserver section in your Domain Registrar (if it is not Amazon Route53, who also provide these services).
+Go to the Nameserver section in your Domain Registrar (if it is not Amazon Route53, who also provide these services).

 ![](/assets/aws-11b.png)

 **Create a CNAME to point to the AWS S3 Endpoint.**

-Then in your domain registrar's control panel, perhaps under Advanced DNS, create a CNAME to point to the AWS S3 Endpoint.
+Then in your domain registrar's control panel, perhaps under Advanced DNS, create a WWW CNAME to point to the AWS S3 Endpoint.
 No need to include the http://  or the www.

 ![](/assets/aws-12.png)

-Remove any A Records.
+Remove any A Records.￼
-￼

-**Check propagation progress at whatsmydns.net**
+**Check propagation progress at whatsmydns.net**￼
-￼

 ![](/assets/aws-13.png)